DC Power Sources 271

 corrodes

 Experiences a deterioration in useful properties due to oxidation.
-Corroded metals cause batteries to fail.
+Corroded metals can no longer react to produce voltage.

 current